 Not all the big law firm lawyers are at big firms.
-Whether it is in Kansas City, San Diego or New York City, our team of trial lawyers, groomed at top law schools and nationally prominent law firms, uses cutting edge legal skill in an environment that lets us focus on winning efficiently and effectively.
+Our team of trial lawyers, groomed at top law schools and nationally prominent law firms, uses cutting edge legal skill in an environment that lets us focus on winning efficiently and effectively.

 Specialty hospital was victim of anti-competitive conspiracy

 Proof Prevailed: Stueve Siegel Hanson settled a landmark Sherman Act antitrust lawsuit brought against the largest managed care organizations and hospital systems in Kansas City.
 Heartland Spine & Specialty Hospital, a new doctor-owned specialty hospital, alleged that five area hospitals and six managed care organizations conspired to shut Heartland out of managed care contracts, and thereby drive it out of business.
 Heartland alleged that the hospital defendants wanted to avoid competing with specialty hospitals and thereby agreed to lower reimbursement rates in exchange for the managed care organizations' cooperation in excluding specialty hospitals.
 More than 100 depositions were taken in the case and nearly four million pages of documents were exchanged between the parties.
 In denying the defendants' motion for summary judgment, the Court found that Heartland had shown sufficient evidence of a plausible economic motive for the conspiracy among defendant hospitals and managed care organizations.
 The case settled with all 11 defendants.
 Mary Nan Holley

 Multiple continents, many challenges